Constellation-Labs/metagraph-monitoring-service-package/README.md

 *  **`IRestartCondition`**: Use this interface to add new restart conditions to your metagraph.
 We currently implement this interface with two conditions:
     *   **`SnapshotStopped`**: Activates if your metagraph stops producing snapshots.
     *   **`UnhealthyNodes`**: Activates if your metagraph nodes become unhealthy.

+*  **`IAlertCondition`**: Use this interface to add new alert conditions to your metagraph.
+We currently implement this interface with two conditions:
+    *   `DiskSpaceLimit`: Activates when the available disk space drops below the threshold set by `min_disk_space_percent`.
+    *   `OwnerWalletOutOfFunds`: Activates when the metagraph owner’s wallet balance falls below the value defined by `min_owner_wallet_balance`.

 *  **`IAlertService`**: This interface allows the addition of new alert services to your restart mechanism.
 By default, we offer two options:
     *   **`NoAlertsService`**: Use this if no external alert system is required.
     *   **`OpsgenieAlertService`**: An example service for alerting via Opsgenie.